 How to do this activity: get sponges and a tub of water and set it outside.
-Soak the sponges in the water and let your kids throw them at the wall or other surfaces.
+Soak the sponges in the water and let your kids throw them at the wall, other surfaces, or even have a sponge fight.
 Fun!

 Put on some upbeat music and let your kids dance!
 You can turn it into a competition by saying that the winner is the kid who moves the most.
 This is good to encourage them to twist, dance, jump, and hop!

 Blowing bubbles is a timeless activity that kids love.
 You can turn it into the perfect opportunity to let your kids develop their agility by letting them blow bubbles around them and then telling them to chase them so they can pop them.